PresentsGenesis Chapter 39

 Egypt had just undergone a change on ruler ship, and in secular records, the Pharaoh in Egypt was one of the "Hyksos", or shepherd kings ruling at this time.
 Though there was a change in government, and a foreign Pharaoh was ruling, however, Potiphar the Egyptian was retained as Captain of the guard.
 At this time Egypt was divided into two nations, the upper and the lower Egypt, and these shepherd kings ruled for a long period of time.

 Keep in mind also that years later, we will see that Joseph will marry into the family of one of these Shepherd kings.
-These shepherd kings are of Hebrew origin, and not Egyptian, and we can see here that God goes to great length to keep pure the blood line of his people.
+These shepherd kings are of Hebrew origin, and not Egyptian, and we can see here that God goes to great lengths to keep pure the blood line of his people.

 Genesis 39:2 "And the Lord was with Joseph, and he was a prosperous man; and he was in the house of his master of Egyptian."